Russian Kyiv convoy

 The Russian Kyiv convoy was a column of Russian military vehicles stretching some 64 km in Kyiv Oblast from Prybirsk to Hostomel via Ivankiv involved in the Russian invasion of Ukraine beginning on 24 February 2022.
 It initially threatened Kyiv, but then halted for reasons that remain unclear.
 Commentators have suggested that the large number of soldiers and vehicles may have had issues with fuel and food shortages, and may have also been delayed by attacks from the Ukrainian military.

 On 4 March 2022, The Economist declared that the slow pace and seemingly disorganised military formation was representative of Russia's problems in the war in general.

 On 2 April 2022, the whole of Kyiv Oblast, where the column was deployed, was declared free of Russian troops by the Ukrainian Ministry of Defense after Russian troops had left the area.
 Three days before, the United States Department of Defense stated that the convoy had "never really accomplished their mission."

 Background

 Three-day war plan

-Russia had reportedly hoped to take Kyiv rapidly and to remove the Ukrainian government, allowing the installation of a pro-Russian government.
-Russia positioned a large force in Belarus, which crossed the border and invaded the north of Ukraine, while other forces attacked from the east of Ukraine (occupied territories of the Donbass) and from Crimea in the south.
+Russia hoped to take Kyiv rapidly and to remove the Ukrainian government, allowing the installation of a pro-Russian government.
+Russia positioned a large force in Belarus, which crossed the border and invaded the north of Ukraine, while other forces attacked from the east of Ukraine (occupied territories of the Donbas) and from Crimea in the south.
+Whether Russia's plan from the start was originally intended as a rapid decapitating attack was disputed primarily by the Russian side.